datacamp-content-public/courses-google-sheets-conditional-formatting/chapter1.md

 - Check the dates to ensure they are valid.
 Fix dates as needed.
 - Move the date column next to the item column.
 - Select and conditional format dates in the month of October.
-- Tell us what item sells best in October.
+- Tell us what item has been selling the best in October.

 `@hint`
 - Here is the hint for this setup problem.